Structuring Income Streams in Retirement

 The second tier should include a conservative or stable investment option.

-These options hold a large percentage of fixed interest investments and hold 50 – 70% in defensive assets which reduces the risk in these options when compared to more aggressive investment options.
-These investment options are designed to experience greater volatility than cash but lesser volatility than traditional growth assets such as Shares and Property.
+These options hold a large proportion of fixed interest investments and 50 – 70% in defensive assets to reduce the risk in these options in comparison to more aggressive investment options.
+These options are designed to experience greater volatility than cash but lesser volatility than traditional growth assets such as Shares and Property.

-The third tier in this portfolio consists of investments that are traditionally more risky and volatile such as AvSuper’s High Growth, Australian Shares, Growth, Balanced Growth, Diversified Index and International Shares options.
+The third tier consists of investments traditionally more risky and volatile such as AvSuper’s High Growth, Australian Shares, Growth, Balanced Growth, Diversified Index and International Shares options.

-By maintaining some growth assets in the Fund, you still have the opportunity for good levels of capital growth but the added volatility is somewhat offset by taking care of income needs through the cash and conservative tiers.
-It also ensures that you are not forced to draw down on growth assets whilst markets are falling.
+By maintaining some growth assets, you have the opportunity for good levels of capital growth.
+The added volatility is somewhat offset by managing income needs through the cash and conservative tiers.
+It also ensures you are not forced to draw down on growth assets whilst markets are falling.

-These different tiers of investment need to be rebalanced over time to top up the cash or conservative options – this means there is an important need for periodic reviews of the overall strategy and investment allocations.
+These different tiers of investment need to be rebalanced over time to top up the cash or conservative options.
+Thus there is an important need for periodic reviews of the overall strategy and investment allocations.

 This strategy provides some certainty for drawing a stable retirement income while also allowing some investment exposure that can provide strong capital growth over time.
 It also reduces volatility in your overall portfolio when compared to being invested solely in growth assets.